jcaip/jcaip.github.io/about.md

 ---

 Hi there!
 I'm Jesse Cai, and this is my blog, where I write about my research in natural language processing and other interesting ideas in mathematics, computer science, and machine learning.
-Most of the posts I write here are technical in nature, although sometimes I do write more general personal posts.
+Most of what I write here is technical, but sometimes I talk about my experiences in industry/academia.

 Currently, my main research interest is how to leverage unlabeled but structured data to learn better sentence embeddings.
 I'm also interested in transfer learning, domain-adaptation approaches, and probabilistic models.

 My goal here is to explain things simply, but comprehensively.
-Usually I try to give a mix of theoretical justification, implementation details, and empirical results, but some posts tend to skew one way or the other.
+Usually I try to give a mix of math, code, and results, but some posts tend to skew one way or the other.
 However, I am often times unclear or flat out wrong, so please leave a PR if you notice anything amiss.

 If you're new here I'd recommend reading the following posts: